-- 63. During the years since first marketing TAXOTERE® in the U.S., Defendants modified the U.S. labeling and prescribing information for TAXOTERE® on multiple occasions.
-Defendants failed, however, to include any warning whatsoever related to permanent alopecia despite Defendants' awareness of the frequency and severity of this side effect. - 64.
-Before applying for and obtaining approval of TAXOTERE®, Defendants knew or should have known that consumption of TAXOTERE® was associated with and/or would cause disfiguring side effects including disfiguring permanent alopecia. - 65.
-Despite knowing that TAXOTERE® was likely to result in increased rates of alopecia and disfiguring permanent alopecia, Defendants produced, marketed, and distributed TAXOTERE® in the United States. - 66.
-Defendants failed to adequately conduct complete and proper testing of TAXOTERE® prior to filing their New Drug Application for TAXOTERE®. - 67.
-From the date Defendants received FDA approval to market TAXOTERE®, Defendants made, distributed, marketed, and sold TAXOTERE® without adequate warning to Plaintiff or Plaintiff's prescribing physicians that TAXOTERE® was associated with disfiguring permanent alopecia. - 68.
-Defendants ignored the association between the use of TAXOTERE® and the risk of disfiguring permanent alopecia. - 69.
+- 66. Despite knowing that TAXOTERE® was likely to result in increased rates of alopecia and disfiguring permanent alopecia, Defendants produced, marketed, and distributed TAXOTERE® in the United States. - 67.
+Defendants failed to adequately conduct complete and proper testing of TAXOTERE® prior to filing their New Drug Application for TAXOTERE®. - 68.
+From the date Defendants received FDA approval to market TAXOTERE®, Defendants made, distributed, marketed, and sold TAXOTERE® without adequate warning to Plaintiff's prescribing physicians that TAXOTERE® was associated with disfiguring permanent alopecia. - 69.
+Defendants ignored the association between the use of TAXOTERE® and the risk of disfiguring permanent alopecia. - 70.
 Defendants failed to disclose information that they possessed regarding their failure to adequately test and study TAXOTERE® related to the side effect of disfiguring permanent alopecia.
-Plaintiff and her healthcare providers could not have discovered Defendants' false representations and failures to disclose information through the exercise of reasonable diligence. - 70.
+Plaintiff and her healthcare providers could not have discovered Defendants' false representations and failures to disclose information through the exercise of reasonable diligence. - 71.
 As a result of the foregoing acts and omissions, Defendants caused Plaintiff to suffer serious and dangerous side effects, severe and personal injuries that are permanent and lasting in nature, and economic and non-economic damages, harms, and losses, including but not limited to: past and future medical expenses; past and future loss of earnings; past and future loss and impairment of earning capacity; permanent disfigurement including permanent alopecia; mental anguish; severe and debilitating emotional distress; increased risk of future harm; past, present, and future physical and mental pain, suffering, and discomfort; and past, present, and future loss and impairment of the quality and enjoyment of life.